pyronome/documentation/docs/latest/tr/docs/yasal-kullanici-sozlesmesi.md

 - KULLANICI, herhangi bir tür veya nitelikteki yasa dışı, taciz edici, iftira niteliğinde, taciz edici, tehdit edici, zararlı, nefret dolu veya başka bir şekilde sakıncalı materyali yayınlamayacak, tanıtmayacak, iletmeyecek ve paylaşmayacaktır.
 - KULLANICI, cezai bir suç teşkil edebilecek veya hukuki sorumluluk doğurabilecek davranışları teşvik eden herhangi bir materyali  yayınlamayacak, tanıtmayacak, iletmeyecek ve paylaşmayacaktır.

-## 6. Kullanıcı Verileri
+## 6. KULLANICI Verileri

 6.1.
-As between PYRONOME and User, User shall own all data, information or material that User enters into the Software ("User Data").
-Except as permitted in this Agreement, PYRONOME will not edit, delete or disclose the contents of User Data unless authorized by User or unless PYRONOME is required to do so by law or in the good faith belief that such action is necessary to:
+As between PYRONOME and USER, USER shall own all data, information or material that USER enters into the Software ("USER Data").
+Except as permitted in this Agreement, PYRONOME will not edit, delete or disclose the contents of USER Data unless authorized by USER or unless PYRONOME is required to do so by law or in the good faith belief that such action is necessary to:

 - conform to applicable laws or comply with legal process served on PYRONOME;
 - protect and defend the rights or property of PYRONOME; or
 - enforce this Agreement.

 6.2.
-PYRONOME may access User Data to respond to service or technical problems with the Software or SaaS.
-User is solely responsible for the accuracy, quality, integrity, legality, reliability, appropriateness, and copyright of all User Data, and PYRONOME assumes no responsibility for the deletion, correction, destruction, loss, infringement or failure of the SaaS to store any User Data.
+PYRONOME may access USER Data to respond to service or technical problems with the Software or SaaS.
+USER is solely responsible for the accuracy, quality, integrity, legality, reliability, appropriateness, and copyright of all USER Data, and PYRONOME assumes no responsibility for the deletion, correction, destruction, loss, infringement or failure of the SaaS to store any USER Data.

 6.3.
-PYRONOME reserves the right to establish a maximum amount of memory or other computer storage and a maximum amount of User Data that User may store, post or transmit on or through the Software and SaaS.
-User shall be responsible for maintaining an archive or back-up copy of all User Data, and PYRONOME shall have no liability for any loss of User Data, whether caused by PYRONOME or any third party service provider.
+PYRONOME reserves the right to establish a maximum amount of memory or other computer storage and a maximum amount of USER Data that USER may store, post or transmit on or through the Software and SaaS.
+USER shall be responsible for maintaining an archive or back-up copy of all USER Data, and PYRONOME shall have no liability for any loss of USER Data, whether caused by PYRONOME or any third party service provider.

 6.4.
-User shall be responsible for compliance with all obligations imposed by Canadian and Turkey applicable privacy legislations, and any implementing or amending legislation as may be enacted from time to time, and User shall indemnify, defend and hold PYRONOME harmless from and against any third party claims against PYRONOME resulting from the use and disclosure by PYRONOME of personal information consistent with the terms of this Agreement.
+USER shall be responsible for compliance with all obligations imposed by Canadian and Turkey applicable privacy legislations, and any implementing or amending legislation as may be enacted from time to time, and USER shall indemnify, defend and hold PYRONOME harmless from and against any third party claims against PYRONOME resulting from the use and disclosure by PYRONOME of personal information consistent with the terms of this Agreement.

 6.5.
-PYRONOME shall retain User Data for a period of thirty (30) days after expiration or termination of this Agreement.
-User may request that PYRONOME conduct a mass export or send a file of User Data, and PYRONOME agrees to provide such services at its then current rates on a time and material basis.
-After thirty (30) days, PYRONOME may delete and destroy all User Data without notice or further liability to User.
+PYRONOME shall retain USER Data for a period of thirty (30) days after expiration or termination of this Agreement.
+USER may request that PYRONOME conduct a mass export or send a file of USER Data, and PYRONOME agrees to provide such services at its then current rates on a time and material basis.
+After thirty (30) days, PYRONOME may delete and destroy all USER Data without notice or further liability to USER.

 ## 7. PYRONOME'un Yükümlülükleri

 7.1.
 Subject to the exceptions set out elsewhere herein this Agreement, PYRONOME warrants that it will provide Software using reasonable care and skill and that the Software will perform substantially and materially in accordance with its functional specifications under normal use.
-If there is a material breach of the above warranty, PYRONOME's entire liability and User's entire remedy shall be, at PYRONOME's sole discretion, to:
+If there is a material breach of the above warranty, PYRONOME's entire liability and USER's entire remedy shall be, at PYRONOME's sole discretion, to:

 - modify the Software to conform to the its functional specifications, in a reasonable workaround time and fashion; or
-- if the foregoing is not commercially reasonable or feasible, terminate this Agreement and User's right to use the Software, and refund to User any unused prepaid Subscription Fees, if any, as of the date of termination, with no further liability to PYRONOME or User.
-These remedies are User's sole and exclusive remedies.
+- if the foregoing is not commercially reasonable or feasible, terminate this Agreement and USER's right to use the Software, and refund to USER any unused prepaid Subscription Fees, if any, as of the date of termination, with no further liability to PYRONOME or USER.
+These remedies are USER's sole and exclusive remedies.

 7.2.
 Subject to the foregoing, all conditions, warranties, terms and undertakings, express or implied, statutory or otherwise, in respect of the Software or of any Support Services, and of any additional services, are hereby excluded to the greatest extent permissible by applicable law.

 ## 8. Sorumluluk Reddi

-The User agrees to USE the Software at the User's own RISK.
-The User agrees that PYRONOME offers NO WARRANTIES WHATSOEVER.
+The USER agrees to USE the Software at the USER's own RISK.
+The USER agrees that PYRONOME offers NO WARRANTIES WHATSOEVER.
 ALL EXPRESS, IMPLIED, AND STATUTORY WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT OF intellectual PROPRIETARY RIGHTS, ARE EXPRESSLY DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
 ALSO TO THE FULLEST EXTENT PERMITTED BY LAW, PYRONOME DISCLAIMS ANY REPRESENTATIONS, WARRANTIES, OR GUARANTIES AS TO THE QUALITY, SUITABILITY, TRUTH, ACCURACY, OR COMPLETENESS OF ANY OF THE MATERIALS CONTAINED in the Software.

 PYRONOME MAKES NO WARRANTY THAT (a) THE software WILL MEET the user's REQUIREMENTS, (b) THE software WILL BE ERROR-FREE, uninterrupted, timely or secure, (c) defects will be corrected, (d) RESULTS OBTAINED FROM THE USE OF THE software WILL BE ACCURATE OR RELIABLE, OR (e) THE QUALITY OF ANY INFORMATION OR OTHER MATERIAL OBTAINED BY the user THROUGH THE use of the Software WILL MEET the user's EXPECTATIONS.